cltl/event-classification-tool/README.md

-Right now, LANTERN runs on *Max Havelaar* by Multatuli and *Nooit Meer Slapen* by Willem Frederik Hermans, and uses a [quantized version](https://huggingface.co/MaziyarPanahi/Meta-Llama-3-8B-Instruct-GGUF) of Llama-3 for clause splitting and annotation.
+Right now, LANTERN runs on *Max Havelaar* by Multatuli, and uses a [quantized version](https://huggingface.co/MaziyarPanahi/Meta-Llama-3-8B-Instruct-GGUF) of Llama-3 for clause splitting and annotation.
 But you can apply this pipeline on different books (either in English or Dutch) and with other LLMs .

 ### Using Another Model...